Code-Institute-Submissions/milestone-project-61/TESTING.md

         - This has now been fixed by providing the new URLs and the photos/gifs are displaying in the popups.
 The esri popups used by the ArcGIS map cannot take a local file location as a source, which is why the URLs have been used.

 #### Map: Tablet
+- The map section functions exactly as it does on the mobile device.
+    - It occupies the whole viewport.
+    - All navigation elements are in the same place.
+    - The jQuery to test if it is a touchscreen device is functioning, as the scroll icon and the scrollable column on the right-hand side a present and functioning.
+- On the tablet, the bug with having to click below the markers to open the popup is not present.

 #### Map: Desktop

 ### Contact